High-end, Modern Air Purifier

 The air purifier also has a filter indicator on the touch screen display which notifies you how much life is left in the filters.
 As a note, this function is only available when the wifi is enabled.

-So specs, aesthetics, and performance aside — bottom line, is the Molekule air purifier a good value?
+So specs, aesthetics, and performance aside — bottom line, is the Molekule worth it and a good value for the money?

 This air purifier is expensive, no doubt about that.
 But with the extra costs also comes: